 The topic of child custody is never an easy one, even if you have a good relationship with the other parent of your children.
 If the relationship is good enough where shared custody can be arranged you are one of the lucky few out there to enjoy such an agreement.
 Even if shared custody is granted by the court it can still be difficult to make it a success.
-Our Fort Lauderdale child custody attorney offers the following five ways to make shared custody a roaring success.
+Our Fort Lauderdale child custody lawyer offers the following five ways to make shared custody a roaring success.

 Have a Realistic View of Scheduling

-One of the most important things you can do for yourself, your children, and the other parent is to have a realistic view when it comes to scheduling.
+One of the most important things you can do for yourself, your children, and the other parent are to have a realistic view when it comes to scheduling.
 Don’t try to commit to things when you aren’t sure if it’s possible or not.
 This will only disappoint your children when you cannot make it or even upset the other parent if they missed out on time they could have spent with the kids.
-Don’t treat custody emotionally but more as a business so you can make smart decisions about the schedule.
+Don’t treat custody emotionally but more like a business so you can make smart decisions about the schedule.

 Bad Spouse Doesn’t Equal Bad Parent

 A bad spouse does not equal a bad parent.
 This is a mantra that you must live by if you want shared custody to be successful.
 Just because your former spouse was not a strong mate doesn’t mean it will transfer over to how they live their life as a parent.
 There’s a much different love between two spouses and a parent to a child.